peplin/astral/README.rst

 Distributed Systems (18-842) course at Carnegie Mellon University, taught by Professor Bill Nace.

 For a more in-depth writeup, see this article_.
+This source is available under the BSD open source license.

 Requirements
 ------------